On regularity and rigidity of $2\times 2$ differential inclusions into non-elliptic curves: Explicit form of the map for nowhere elliptic curves

-The different cases in the conclusion of Theorem~\ref{t:NE} are due to different topological properties of the tangent bundle of the curve $\Pi$, described by the map $\Psi$ appearing in Theorem~\ref{t:NE}.
-First we give a more explicit form of this map $\Psi$ (see Remark~\ref{r:Psi}), which will be convenient for the proofs.
+The different cases in the conclusion of Theorem~\ref{t:NE} about nowhere elliptic closed curves are due to different topological properties of the tangent bundle of the curve $\Pi$, described by the map $\Psi\colon\mathbb S^1\to\mathbb{RP}^1$ defined at the start of \textsection~\ref{ss:NE_closed_intro}.
+In this section we give a more explicit form of this map $\Psi$ (see Remark~\ref{r:Psi}), which will be convenient for the proofs.

 \begin{lem} Assume that $\gamma\in C^2(\R/2\pi\mathbb{Z};\R^{2\times 2})$ satisfies $|\gamma'(\theta)|=1$, $\det(\gamma'(\theta))=0$ and $\det(\gamma''(\theta))\ne 0$ for all $\theta\in\R$.
 Then there exist $\hat\lambda,\hat\Psi\in C^1(\R;\mathbb S^1)$, and integers $k,\ell\in\Z$, such that, for all $\theta\in\R$,